wayne931215/senior_project/README.md

 ## module
 the size of maze (SZ)
+the number of mazes (N)
 print the maze

-## main.py
-i. generate mazes
-ii. calculate the fitness values of the mazes

 ## gen.py
 use dfs to generate ancestor mazes

 ## Fitness value
 1. the distance from S to E <br>